mthom/scryer-prolog/README.md

 3. Add support for shift/reset delimited continuations, see "Delimited Continuations for Prolog."

-4. Add an incremental compacting garbage collector for the heap.

-5. Add concurrent tables to manage shared references to atoms and strings.
+4. Add concurrent tables to manage shared references to atoms and strings.

-6. Add optional SLG resolution for fast memoization of predicates.
+5. Add optional SLG resolution for fast memoization of predicates.

-7. Add some form of JIT predicate indexing.
+6. Add some form of JIT predicate indexing.

 ## Installing rusty-wam